StartADAM/bluemarz/docs/Examples.md

 * id: tool identifier, following provider´s conventions
 * name: tool name
-* description: tool description which will be used by LLM to decide what tool to call
+* description: tool description which will be used by the LLM to decide what tool to call
 * toolType: sync or async
 * variables: input variables

-A tool can be used following in an Agent activation as in:
+For example, a tool can be called following an Agent activation:

 ```
     async def tool_call_procedural_example():